koirand/git-zoo/README.md

 $ ln -s $GOPATH/bin/git-zoo {your git repository}/.git/hooks/prepare-commit-msg
 ```

-Alternatively, If you already make `prepare-commit-msg`, you can append command in as below.
+Alternatively, If you already make `prepare-commit-msg`, you can append command as follows.

 ```
 #!/bin/sh